taylordu/lets-move-chrome-extension/README.md

 # Hackathon

-CS hackathon - create a chrome extension that tells you to move based on user input.
+CS Hackathon - Create a Chrome extension that sends a notification at set time intervals based on user input.